Audience retention report

-You can use the Audience Retention Report to get an overall measure of how well your video keeps its audience.
+To get an overall measure of how well your video keeps its audience, use the Audience retention report.
 Use the report to see:

 - Average view duration for all videos on your channel

-- Top videos or channels listed by estimated minutes watched
+- Top videos or channels listed by watch time

 - Audience retention data for a specific video for different timeframes